PIVX-Project/CDG/Tango.md

-Created with direct help and input from: derek_hansen @derekcloud alexanderluthor a private contributor
+Created with direct help and input from:

+derek_hansen @derekcloud

+alexanderluthor

+a private contributor

-Most ideas were sourced from discussions in #governance over the past few months
+Most ideas were sourced from discussions in #governance over the past few months.
+Thank you to everyone who has helped in the governance effort